xiaoniuniu89/Sudoku-P3/README.md

 ### print_board

-- Starts by printing the column numbers and border followed by calling print_section method then self.section_bottom x 3  for each 3x3 section, then followed buy the last border at the bottom.
+- Starts by printing the column numbers and border followed by calling print_section method then self.section_bottom x 3  for each 3x3 section, then followed by the last border at the bottom.

 ### input_user_value

-- checks the cell user wishes to input to is empty and is a valid cell ie, does not conflict with another cell according to sudoku rules.
-If it is the number is printed in red to denote it as a number inputed by users own logic/guess.
+- checks the cell the user wishes to input to is empty and is a valid cell i.e,, does not conflict with another cell according to sudoku rules.
+If it is, the number is printed in red to denote it as a number inputted by users own logic/guess.

 ### generate_hint